raseniero/sitecoreclientservice902/README.md

 # A sample Sitecore Service Client (SSC) for Sitecore Experience Platform (XP) v9.0.2

-This is a sample code to demonstrate how to create a SSC EntityService
+This is a sample code to demonstrate how to create an EntityService in SSC

 ## Getting Started